 Our members are involved in many voluntary and community activities on an individual level.
-But much of the ethos of Soroptimism is improving the lot of women and girls, not just in our locality, but all round the world.
+But much of the ethos of Soroptimism is improving the lot of women and girls, not just in our community, but all round the world.
 As a Club we may be a small drop in the ocean of need, but as part of a large international organisation, we feel we are making a difference.

 Here are some of the things we do: